nchern/notelog/README.md

  - [ ] note templates (?)
  - [ ] cross-linking: you can fetch all the references from other notes to a given note
    - [ ] embed cross links in notes?
+ - [ ] (WONT DO - useless) multiple temporary drafts - when open a draft, this should not be the same file every time
- - [X] have notes on `.md` format and not only in `.org`
+ - [x] have notes on `.md` format and not only in `.org`
- - [X] add more examples, hints, use cases and script recipes
+ - [x] add more examples, hints, use cases and script recipes
- - [X] integration with fzf: search results
+ - [x] integration with fzf: search results
- - [X] vim plugin
+ - [x] vim plugin
-   - [X] MVP
+   - [x] MVP
- - [X] create dir structure in one go during init phase.
+ - [x] create dir structure in one go during init phase.
 Consider fixing existing incomplete structure.
-   - [X] create .notelog at least
+   - [x] create .notelog at least
- - [X] migrate to cobra subcommand parser
+ - [x] migrate to cobra subcommand parser
- - [X] create and populate .gitignore if NOTELOG_HOME is considered as a git repo
+ - [x] create and populate .gitignore if NOTELOG_HOME is considered as a git repo
  - [x] smart bash auto-completion for subcommands
  - [x] search capabilities
    - [x] search browsing: quick jump to search results from command line